AndrewChupin/Kitten/README.md

 - **Lifecycle Management** - there are a lot of helpers in library to mange lifecyle of **components/deps set/dep**

 ## How to make module system?
-You commonly don't have to create a lot of modules in your application, especcialy if you are using Gradle.
+Commonly you don't have to create a lot of modules in your application, especcialy if you are using Gradle.
 </br>
 Try to create modules like a group of features.
-If some part of screen/screen are using in several screen, you can move it to common module.
+If some screen/parts are using in several modules, you can move it to common module.
 </br>
-Eventially you module system should looks like this.
+Eventially your module system should looks like this.
 ![image](https://user-images.githubusercontent.com/15245196/155395076-9c6e679d-3444-4455-9c8c-2d9e1903e480.png)